rug-compling/alpino-docker/README.md

 `/work/data` with the same purpose.

-## Examples of running Alpino inside Docker ##
+## Running Alpino inside Docker

-Inside Docker, you can run Alpino interactively, or as a command line tool.
+Inside Docker, you can run Alpino (the actual application) interactively.

-### Interactive use ###

-If you have access to an X11 server, then this starts the Alpino GUI:
+If you have access to an X11 server, this will start the Alpino GUI:

     Alpino